-To conduct an audit, AmeriHealth takes these steps:
+To conduct an audit, AmeriHealth takes the following steps:

 - 1. Reviews prepayment and post-payment claims. - 2.
 Reviews billing and/or medical records, if necessary, for audit process. - 3.
 Notifies Provider in advance of an onsite audit. - 4.
 Communicates the audit results to the Provider through letter or statement of remittance. - 5.
 Conducts Provider credit balance audits, such as access to current credit balance reports, and aged accounts receivable trial balances, for any account where AmeriHealth made payment as primary, secondary, or tertiary Payor. - 6.
-Requires the Provider to repay any overpaid claims.
+Requires the Provider to repay any overpaid claims. - 7.
+Allow Providers to dispute audit findings through a two-level review process; this must be requested in writing.